AG24-hub/AI-Powered-Public-Grievance-Management-System/README.md

-## This project is still under construction
+## This is a public grievance management website (work under process)